crisolutions/swift-style-guide/README.md

 <tr>
 </table>

-* **3.1.10** Don’t use shorthand for class methods since it is generally more difficult to infer the context from class methods as opposed to `enum`s.
+* **3.1.10** Don’t use shorthand for class methods since it is generally more difficult to infer the context from class methods as opposed to `enums`.

 <table>
 <tr><th>Good</th><th>Not Good</th></tr>